Faculty in Residence Program

 - Meet regularly with the Resident Director and interact frequently with the Living Learning Community RA.

 - Attend at least one hall staff meeting each month.

-- Attend the RES staff meeting at least once per month.
+- Attend the RES staff meeting at least once per semester.

 This is a 12-month, year-to-year housing agreement (June-May) with an annual evaluation each May.
-The Faculty in Residence is provided year-round accommodation in an apartment within the assigned residence hall and partial meal plans for the fall and spring semesters.
+The Faculty in Residence is provided year-round accommodation in an apartment within the assigned residence hall and dining hall flex dollars for the fall and spring semesters.